mohitpai/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

     ![](../../assets/offers_simulation-offer-details.png)

 1. Click **[!UICONTROL View code]** to display the request and response payloads.

+    To use the request payload outside of [!DNL Journey Optimizer] for troubleshooting purpose for example, you can copy it by clicking the corresponding button on top of the code view.

+>[!NOTE]
+>
+>You can only copy the request payload.

 1. Select another profile from the list to display the results of the offer decisions for a different test profile.